Forked lightning in the night sky with silhouetted trees

 Select chargers

 trippler will find candidate chargers along the route and automagically select the best for charge planning.
-You can review the selection and add more candidates by increasing the detour distance, or adjust the number selected up or down, and the selection will always get you from A to B, and it will include the fastest chargers and the most isolated (those that you wouldn’t want to miss).
+You can review the selection and add more candidates by increasing the detour distance, or adjust the number selected up or down.
+The selection will always get you from A to B, and it will include the fastest chargers and the most isolated (those that you wouldn’t want to miss).

 I’ve found this pretty useful in its own right, providing a quick overview of the best charging options to keep in mind.
 There is more below on how this works.